5T33Z0/Clover-Crate/Quirks/README.md

 ![Booter_Qs](https://user-images.githubusercontent.com/76865553/139507534-9ee16773-9319-4b10-8437-c76bdb644c0d.png)

 The example above shows Booter Quirks for a 10th Gen Intel Cometlake Desktop CPU taken from [this section](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#booter) of the OpenCore Install Guide.
+Don't just copy these – use the correct ones required for your CPU!

 ## Kernel Quirks, Emulate and Scheme
 If you click on "Kernel" you will see these Quirks (also for 10 Gen Cometlake):